UKCloud/documentation/articles/vmware/vmw-how-vls-install-usage-meter-4.md

 10. Select the network you want the Usage Meter to reside on and, from the **IP Allocation** list, select **Static - Manual**.

-11. On the *Customize template* page, set the passwords to use for the Usage Meter `root` and `usgmtr` accounts.
+11. On the *Customize template* page, set the passwords to use for the Usage Meter `root` and `usagemeter` and `umauditor` accounts.

 12. Depending on the vCenter client used, expand the *Networking Properties* section and enter the following information (where possible), then click **Next**.

+    - **Hostname**: Host name of the usage meter appliance

+    - **Host Network Default Gateway**: Gateway IP for the network where the Usage Meter is located

+    - **Domain name**: The domain name of this VM

+    - **DNS search path**: Use the AD Domain name

+    - **Domain Name Servers**: The domain name servers IP Addresses for this VM

     - **Network 1 IP Address**: Enter the IP address to assign to the Usage Meter

-    - **Gateway**: Gateway IP for the network where the Usage Meter is located

-    - **Domain name**: AD Domain name where the ESXi and vCenter host is located

-    - **DNS search path**: Use the AD Domain name

-    - **DNS servers**: Use the DNS server IPs for the domain

-    - **Netmask**: Subnet mask of the network where the Usage Meter is located
+    - **Network 1 Netmask.
+Netmask in CIDR notation.**: The network mask for this interface.
+Netmask in CIDR notation (e.g. input 24 for 255.255.255.0, 28 for 255.255.255.240)

 13. Review the configuration of the import, then click **Finish**.